bengal865/python-variables-starter/instructions-python.md

 # 03 SEP 20XX
 # Python Variables
 ```
 - Use comments to divide your script into three sections
    - Numeric Variables
    - String Variables
    - Boolean Variables
- - Under your **Numeric Variables** section:
-   -
+- Testing